```

 Full-length empirical studies reporting original findings in movement mechanics, biomechanics, and related applied sciences.
 Submissions should include clear methods, appropriate analyses, and a transparent reporting structure.

-Note: Where applicable, authors should include ethics/consent statements, data availability information, and reporting checklists appropriate to the study design.
+Where applicable, authors should include ethics and consent statements, data availability information, and reporting checklists appropriate to the study design.

 Editorial expectations